-- 5. One reason that an insect can walk on walls while a human cannot is that the mass of its tiny body is far lower than humans.

 - (A) far lower than humans

 - (B) far lower than that of a human's body

 - (C) lower by far than humans

 - (D) far lower than a human

 - (E) far lower than is a human's body

 - 6. In the 1980's, the median price of a house more than doubled, generally outdistancing the rate of inflation.

 - (A) generally outdistancing the rate of inflation

-- (B) generally this outdistanced the rate of inflation

-- (C) and the result was the general outdistancing of
+- (B) generally this outdistanced the rate of inflation(C) and the result was the general outdistancing of inflation

 - (D) the general rate of inflation was thus outdistanced

 - (E) thus generally inflation had been outdistanced

-- 7. In the nineteenth century, reproductions of cathedrals or castles made entirely of ice was often a popular feature in North American winter carnivals.
+- In the nineteenth century, reproductions of cathedrals or castles made entirely of ice was often a popular feature in North American winter carnivals.

 - (A) was often a popular feature

 - (B) often were popular features

 - (C) often was featured popularly

 - (D) often being popular features

 - (E) have been featured popularly

 - 8. A fine orchestral performance will exhibit the skills of the musicians, their abilities to work as an ensemble, and how he or she responds to the conductor.

 - (A) how he or she responds

 - (B) how to respond

 - (C) their responding

 - (D) their responses

 - (E) they respond

 - 9. The African tsetse fly does not need a brain, everything it has to do in life is programmed into its nervous system.

 - (A) brain, everything

 - (B) brain due to everything which

 - (C) brain, for everything

 - (D) brain; since, everything

 - (E) brain whereas everything

 - 10. She was concerned about how Hank would react to the incident, but in searching his face, he did not seem to be at all embarrassed or troubled.

 - (A) in searching his face, he did not seem to be

-- (B) by searching his face, it showed that he
+- (B) by searching his face, it showed that he was not

 - (C) a search of his face showed that he seemed not

 - (D) searching his face, he did not seem to be

 - (E) his face being searched showed that he was not

 - 11. Explaining modern art is impossible, partly because of its complexity but largely because of it rapidly changing.

 - (A) of it rapidly changing

 - (B) it makes rapid changes

 - (C) of the rapidity with which it changes

 - (D) changing it is rapid

 - (E) it changes so rapid